Employment and HR

 Part time employees are entitled to the same entitlements (such as sick leave and holiday leave) as a full-time employee, based on how many hours they work each week (ie on a pro-rata basis).

 Many employees are covered by modern awards, which typically set out minimum requirements including hours of work, rostering and span of hours.
-In the case of part employees, the pro-rata leave entitlements may differ according to the relevant award which applies to the employee.
+In the case of part time employees, the pro-rata leave entitlements may differ according to the relevant award which applies to the employee.

 See below at FALQ entitled: "Are my employees covered by a Modern Award and, if so, what do I need to be aware of when using the Standard Employment Contract?" for our high level comments on modern award coverage.